pelagios/recogito/README.md

 # Recogito

-A Web-based tool for validating &amp; correcting geo-resolution results.
+A Web-based tool for geo-annotating texts and/or validating the results of automated geo-parsing.

 ## Installation